South Wales Police and Crime Panel

 The SWPCP will deal with any low-level complaints against the Commissioner or his Deputy; with any serious problems referred to the Independent Police Complaints Commission.

 The SWPCP is responsible for initial recording of complaints and conduct matters against the Commissioner or his Deputy and for referring any complaints which allege criminality to the Independent Police Complaints Commission (IPCC).
 Where complaints do not allege criminality, the PCP is responsible for handling and informally resolving these complaints.
 The PCP will also handle criminal complaints or conduct matters against the PCC and DPCC that have been referred back to it by the IPCC.

-If you have a complaint about the Police and Crime Commissioner for South Wales or the Deputy Police and Crime Commissioner for South Wales, please make your complaint in writing to:-
+If you have a complaint about the Police and Crime Commissioner for South Wales or a question about the role of the SWPCP, please make your complaint in writing to email@example.com

 The South Wales Police and Crime Panel

 Merthyr Tydfil CF47 8AN